natgo/wt-wiki-scraper/wikitext-transpiled/ground/Panther%20D.md

 '''Pros:'''

-* Excellent cannon has a range of ammo for any type of enemy: great stock AP for common targets, piercing APCR for early Cold War tanks and HE for light vehicles.
-Plenty of ammo capacity allows flexible ammo loadouts
+* Excellent cannon has a range of ammo for any type of enemy: great stock APCBC for common targets and HE for light vehicles
+* Large ammo capacity allows polyvalent ammo loadouts
 * Great accuracy and velocity allows easy long-range sniping.
 * Heavily armoured frontal hull is immune to most guns at its battle rating, e.g. the 85 mm D-5T or 76 mm M1
 * Fast top speed, good hull traverse.
 Can get to positions in time